DevMountain/personal-api/README.md

 ```javascript
 app.get('/secrets/:username/:pin', /*...*/);`
 ```
-(Note that you probably shouldn't use your actual PIN number here when testing).
+(Note that you probably shouldn't use your actual PIN here when testing).
 We'll need another set of middleware to handle this function, so create a new method in your `middleware.js` named `verifyUser`.
-This method should check that the parameters match a username and password you set, if so pass the request on to the `next` function, otherwise, send an error message back to the user without moving to the next function.
+This method should check that the parameters match a username and PIN you set, if so pass the request on to the `next` function, otherwise, send an error message back to the user without moving to the next function.

 ###Step 8(Black Diamond): Allow for more queries/params
 * Let users search your hobbies, occupations, and skills endpoints by name.